2015-11-21

 • Helps to reduce cholesterol

-This is the most popular variant of tea and is also most commonly available.
-The leaves first undergo a fermentation process which causes them to change their colour from green to copper and then they are completely oxidized and dried.
-Due to the complete oxidation they are stronger in flavour.
+This is the most popular variant of tea and is also the most commonly available.
+The leaves first undergo a fermentation process, which causes them to change color from green to copper and then they are completely oxidized and dried.
+Due to the complete oxidation, they are stronger in flavour.

 The most common type of tea is not without its benefits, some of which are: